chef/chef-web-docs/chef_master/source/vmware.rst

    $ knife vsphere vm clone MACHINENAME --template TEMPLATENAME --bootstrap --cips dhcp

-**Clone a virtual machine from a VMware template and bootstrap Chef, use a customization template called "SPEC" to assist the bootstrapping process, and specify the SSH user and Password:**
+**Clone a virtual machine from a VMware template, use a customization template called "SPEC" to assist the bootstrapping process, and specify the SSH user and password:**

 .. code-block:: bash